NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Elemental Explosion.md

 * * *

-You unleash the energy roiling within you, exploding elemental matter in a @Template\[emanation|distance:15\].
+You unleash the energy roiling within you, exploding elemental matter in a 15-foot emanation.
 Each creature in the area takes 1d8 damage per level you possess, with the same type you chose for elemental rage.
 Each creature in the area must attempt a Reflex check.
 Elemental Explosion gains the trait of your element.

 *Source: Pathfinder Rage of Elements*
 *OGL*